 - The Digital Media Center at the University of Alabama, which includes WVUA-23 news and Alabama Public Radio.

-The program has an impressive record of job placements.
-In the first three years of the ComJ program, more than 80 percent of our graduates were working full time in journalism or were furthering their education within six months of graduation.
+Students who have completed this track have an impressive record of job placements.
+In the first three years we offered this one-year focused area of study, more than 80 percent of our graduates were working full time in journalism or were furthering their education within six months of graduation.
 This rate is significantly higher than the national average over the same period, according to the Annual Surveys of Journalism and Mass Communication Graduates.

-Admission to graduate work in the Department of Journalism generally requires a:
+Admission to graduate work in the Department of Journalism and Creative Media generally requires a:

 - 3.0 or higher undergraduate grade point average (on a 4.0 scale)